CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_3.rst

       :answer_c: negative positive
       :answer_d: Nothing will print
       :correct: a
       :feedback_a: Correct.
-The loop iterates through the three integers in 'numbers' and displays the corresponding strings.
+The loop iterates through the three integers in 'numbers' and displays the proper strings when the IF statements are true.
       :feedback_b: Incorrect.
 'Positive' is displayed for the final item in the list, but there are two other items in the list.
       :feedback_c: Incorrect.
-This answer does not account for the 0 in the list.
+This does not account for the 0 in the list.
       :feedback_d: Incorrect.
 The if and else clauses are satisfied in this code, so there would be an output.

       Refer to the following code: